The Great Guilt

 And it’s these ‘ships at sea’ who haven’t resigned to living in denial of the human condition who can most help get the support of this world-saving understanding going.
 They—and anyone else who has been able to either avoid or get through the Deaf Effect—have to lead the world home to freedom from the human condition.

-You will notice if you read the ecstatic responses on the slider at the top of our homepage how quite a few of the people published there are ‘ships at sea’ because it’s clear in their comments that they don’t suffer from the Deaf Effect and can immediately take in or ‘hear’ and have become excited about the explanation of the human condition—for example, these are two from the last few days: ‘I always wondered why I thought and acted differently.
+You will notice if you read the ecstatic responses on the slider at the top of our how quite a few of the people published there are ‘ships at sea’ because it’s clear in their comments that they don’t suffer from the Deaf Effect and can immediately take in or ‘hear’ and have become excited about the explanation of the human condition—for example, these are two from the last few days: ‘I always wondered why I thought and acted differently.
 This is my confirmation beautifully explained.
 I am now truly free’, and ‘Just what I wanted to hear to understand why I am not abnormal.’
 And I think Stefan Rössler [WTM Austria, shown above] said he thought he was an alien [laughing].
 There are a few ‘ships at sea’ who’ve said they think they must be aliens.
 They get so distressed, their thinking is so different that they finally decide that ‘Look, I must be an alien from another planet, or everyone else must be.
 I have no relationship to all these people.’
-Like Alex’s pre-resigned self wouldn’t have been able to relate to his resigned self that was just on a bender of distraction and escapism, and so they’re totally different people.
+Like Alex’s pre-resigned self wouldn’t have been able to relate to his resigned self that was just on a bender of distraction, escapism and delusion, joining the Environmental or Climatism or Woke movements to make himself feel good, the ‘pseudo idealistic’ ‘coping strategies’ that Alex said he had to ‘fully subscribe to’ to escape feeling ‘condemnation’, and so his pre-resigned and resigned self are totally different people.

 – – – – – – – – – – – – – – – – – –